File Transfers¶

 print(session.dump(transfer))

-To list all jobs spawned by a certain user:
+To list all jobs spawned by a specific user:

-Or jobs having a certain destination (<user>, <site>):
+Or jobs with a specific destination (<user> or <site>):

 session.find_one('Transfer WHERE destination=stockholm')

-List all downloads - jobs having main site “hq” (default code) as source:
+List downloads where the main site hq (default main site code) is the source:

 session.find_one('Transfer WHERE source=hq')